devangyadav/cardmatching/README.md

 3. Launch the index.html file in your browser.

 ## 📜 License
-This project is open-source and available under the MIT [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).